diogosantos2099/Word-Puzzle-Solver/README.md

 - startWord
 - endWord

-Objective: from an already available dictionary of words, find the shortest path from startWord to endWord.
+Objective: from an already available dictionary of words, find the **shortest path** from startWord to endWord.
-In each step, the current word must change only 1 character from the previous step.
+In each transition, the current word must change only 1 character from the previous one.
-Both words should respect the parameterized length in the app.
+Both words provided as input should respect the parameterized length in the app.
 Examples:

 	Input: spin spot